capitalrx/pysaml2/README.md

-# CapoitalRx PySAML2 fork to support encryption selection on python 3.8
+# Capital Rx PySAML2 fork to support encryption selection on python 3.8

 This needs to be maintained until this branch is merged/released with PySAML2: https://github.com/IdentityPython/pysaml2/pull/924